 “Brennan, that is the voice of an angel.
 Brennan I can’t even make eye contact with you right now.
 Your voice is like a combination of Fergie and Jesus.”

 Regardless of the massive amount of times I've seen this, Step Brothers never loses its hilarity or charm.

-It's not worth 5 stars.
-But for all the evenings it's helped me laugh through, I couldn't possibly give it any less.
+In terms of production it's probably not worth 5 stars.
+But for all the evenings it's made me laugh through, I couldn't possibly give it any less.